Country of origin: syria

 [i] Do you remember the feeling when you first came to Belgium?
 What were your feelings?

-[r] I felt really good.
-But also… I was a bit scared because I didn’t know what was going to happen to me.
+[r] I actually felt very good.
+But also … I was also a bit scared because I didn’t know what was going to happen to me.
 But then it was pretty good for refugees.
-When you came, you got reasonable… Yes, you get a residence permit in a short period of time.
-You don’t have to wait so much.
-But… I wasn’t like that… I lived in the moment itself… Yes, and when does it… what does it call?
-When I got the residence permit it was completely different because I had more certainty of yes now I can really start with what I want.
+If you came then you got reasonable … Yes you receive a residence permit in a short period.
+You don’t have to wait that much.
+But yes ..
+I wasn’t like that … I lived in the moment myself … Yes and when that … what does that call?
+When I received that residence permit it was completely different because I had more certainty of yes now I can really start with what I want.
 So I started looking for a place where I can live.
 I came to Antwerp.
-From then on I started to make some plans for my life.
+From then on I started making a little plans for my life.
 So yes.
 I went to Linguapolis to study Dutch.
 That was the first step.

-[i] But you said that you lived in a reception centre?
+[i] But you said that you have lived in a shelter?
 And how long did you have to stay there?

-[r] About… Yes, I think we had a bit of luck during that period.
+[r] About … Yes we were lucky in that period I think.
 Because there were people who waited a long time without an answer.
 But in that period we were really lucky.
 It didn’t take that long.
-About 2.5 months until we got an answer.
+About 2.
+5 months until we have received an answer.

 [i] And you were there with your friends?